Sudden Infant Death Syndrome (SIDS)

 Immune system problems.
 The numbers of cells and proteins made by the immune system of some SIDS babies have been reported to be higher than normal.
 Some of these proteins can interact with the brain to change heart rate and breathing during sleep, or can put the baby into a deep sleep.
 Such effects might be strong enough to cause the baby's death, particularly if the baby has an underlying brain defect.

 Metabolic disorder.
 Some babies who die suddenly may be born with a metabolic disorder.
-One such disorder is medium chain acyl-CoA dehydrogenase deficiency, which prevents the baby from properly processing fatty acids.
-A build up of these acid metabolites could eventually lead to a rapid and fatal interruption in breathing and heart functioning.
-If there is a family history of this disorder or childhood death of unknown cause, genetic screening of the parents by a blood test can determine if they are carriers of this disorder.
+These babies can develop high levels of abnormal proteins that could lead to a rapid and deadly interruption in breathing and heart functioning.
+If there is a family history of these disorders or of childhood death of unknown cause, genetic screening of the parents by a blood test can determine if they are carriers of this disorder.
 If one or both parents is found to be a carrier, the baby can be tested soon after birth.

 Do vaccines cause SIDS?